-The Pomona College Department of Theatre & Dance embodies the liberal arts education.
-Through a synthesis of body, mind, and spirit, theatre and dance celebrate the community of world cultures.
+The Pomona College Department of Theatre embodies the liberal arts education.
+Through a synthesis of body, mind, and spirit, theatre celebrates the community of world cultures.
 In an atmosphere of freedom, discipline and passion, students, faculty, and staff approach intellectually and artistically great creations of the human spirit, both in the classroom and in production.

 The Department expects that all students majoring in theatre, or undertaking a dual major or special concentration with theatre as a core component, will demonstrate the following upon graduation:

 - The ability to describe, analyze, interpret, and evaluate text, performance, and

 - Competence in one or more theatre specializations in dramaturgy (theatre history/ literature), design and technology, and/or performance.

 - An understanding of playwriting and production processes.

 - The ability to describe and situate the principal eras, genres, styles, and forces shaping theatre repertory, and the ability to articulate the ways in which these both shape and are shaped by the larger artistic and cultural forces of the day.